mcmah309/view-types/README.md

         mut_number
     }

-    // A projection/subset of fields
+    // A view is a projection/subset of fields
     #[derive(Debug, Clone)]
     pub view KeywordSearch {
         // Expanding a fragment to include all fields